 This keto pizza recipe has been in the making for 2 1/2 years.
 Most of us tend to cheat on the keto diet when we feel deprived from certain foods we love.
 One of the most common cheat excuses in our vocabulary has been PIZZA night!
 We talked about this a bit on a recent video we did for a new frozen, ready-to cook keto cauliflower crust pizza.
 Which is what we turn to when we're in a hurry or are being super lazy.
 (Yes, even we are lazy some nights!)

 Because I was chatting with my mom as I rolled out the dough, I accidentally rolled the crust too large to fit on my baking sheet, so I rolled up the edges.
-This turned out to be a genius move because it helped hold the toppings on the pizza and gave the finished pizza a beautiful keto pizza crust edge.
+This turned out to be a genius move because it helped hold the toppings on the pizza and gave the finished pizza a beautiful rolled low carb crust edge.

-When my informally adopted daughter's girlfriend bit into the pizza she said “Um… this is diet food?
+When my informally adopted daughter's girlfriend bit into the low carb pizza she said “Um… this is diet food?
 This is the best tasting diet food I've ever had in my life”.

 And, that's my favorite thing about eating keto.
 With the right recipes and know-how in the kitchen we do NOT have to miss out on our favorite foods.
 In fact, the keto version of our favorite foods are often even better than the real thing.